Last updated: May 4, 2026

 - State property-tax help: SCDOR Local Government Services is the best statewide backstop for legal-residence and Homestead questions.

-- What I could not verify: I did not find a reliable statewide list of churches or charities that directly pay property-tax bills for seniors.
+- What could not be verified: no reliable statewide list was found of churches or charities that directly pay property-tax bills for seniors.
 For local nonprofit help, use GetCareSC or ask your Area Agency on Aging which groups in your ZIP code help with emergency housing costs.

 Diverse communities